gmac/professional-javascript/part1_basics/intro_to_dom.md

 The DOM, or Document Object Model, is the living representation of an HTML document.
 HTML itself is just plain old text.
 A web browser simply parses HTML into data, and then uses that data to assemble an interactive program.
 This interactive program is the DOM.

-## Is JavaScript the DOM?
+### Is JavaScript the DOM?

 In a word: NO. JavaScript is a general purpose *programming language*.
 The DOM is a very specific *program*.
 The DOM is very much its own beast; we simply talk to it using JavaScript.

-## What does the DOM do?
+### What does the DOM do?

 The DOM allows us to dynamically respond to and manipulate a web page.
-Generally speaking, there are three major tasks that we do with the DOM:
+Generally speaking, there are three major tasks that we use the DOM for:

-1. We select individual elements (or sets of elements) out of the DOM to work with them.
+1. We **select** individual elements (or sets of elements) out of the DOM to work with them.

-2. We exchange data with the DOM, meaning that we read data out of specific elements, or write new data and/or elements into the DOM structure.
+2. We **exchange data** with the DOM: this involves reading data from specific elements, and/or writing new data into the DOM structure.

-3. We observe the DOM for user interactions, allowing us to respond to events such as button clicks and form input.
+3. We **observe** the DOM for user interactions, and then respond to events such as text input or button clicks.

 ## Selecting Elements

 The DOM is composed of individual **elements**.
-If we want to manipulate an element, we must first select it (or, reference it) from the DOM.

-In JavaScript, we prefer to target elements by their `id` attribute, and leave CSS classes exclusively for styling purposes.
+If we want to manipulate an element, we must first select it, or reference it, from the DOM.
+In JavaScript, we prefer to select elements by their `id` attribute, and leave CSS classes for styling purposes.

 ```html
  <header>